-The MPO complies with this requirement through the policies and actions identified in the MPO's Title VI Non-Discrimination Program/Language Assistance Plan that was approved by the MPO Policy Board on October 6, 2020.
-An update to this plan was approved in November 2023..
+The MPO complies with this requirement through the policies and actions identified in the MPO's Title VI Non-Discrimination Program/Language Assistance Plan that was approved by the MPO Policy Board on November 1, 2023.
 Activities include conducting Environmental Justice (EJ) analyses of the existing transportation system and projects proposed in the RTP (including elements of the RTP such as the Bicycle Transportation Plan and Transit Development Plan) and TIPs, as well as analyses for studies such as Bus Rapid Transit.
 The MPO Public Participation Plan includes outreach strategies to traditionally underserved and limited-English populations (LEP), which is periodically evaluated for effectiveness.
 EJ populations outreach strategies include use of minority-focused media, seeking representation on advisory committees, use of focus groups, making translators available upon request, and utilizing available resources such as neighborhood and minority organizations.
-The MPO also conducted a household travel survey in 2016-'17 that over-sampled areas with EJ population concentrations to better understand their travel patterns and needs.
-The MPO has also purchased a subscription to StreetLIght Data, a travel analytics platform, that has provided origin/ destination and other data to further analyze travel patterns and identify needs of EJ populations.
+The MPO also conducted a household travel survey in 2016-17 that over-sampled areas with EJ population concentrations to better understand their travel patterns and needs.
+The MPO has also purchased a subscription to StreetLight Data, a travel analytics platform, that has provided origin/destination and other data to further analyze travel patterns and identify needs of EJ populations.